sideeqhammed/wireframing/README.md

 - Content Placement: Indicates where text, images, and other content will be positioned.
 - Functionality: Outlines key functionalities and interactions.

-### Types of Wireframes
+## Types of Wireframes
-- Low-Fidelity Wireframes: Simple sketches or basic digital layouts focusing on overall structure and functionality without detailed design.
-- High-Fidelity Wireframes: More detailed and refined versions, often closer to the final design, including more specific layout and design elements.
+- Low-Fidelity Wireframes: This is the most basic type of wireframing.
+It’s so simplistic, that paper and pen will still suffice as a way to represent your ideas.
+They are done in grayscale with a focus on layout and high-level interactions.
+UI elements and content are represented by basic shapes like squares, triangles, circles, and lines.
+They are used early in the design process after on-the-fly hand-drawn sketches.
+- High-Fidelity Wireframes: This takes what you put together in the low fidelity stage and sprinkles in more of the detailed elements.
+High fidelity wireframes include visual markers and branding signifiers like colors, graphics, and font style.
+They are used after low-fidelity wireframes.

+The [AirBnB clone project](https://www.figma.com/design/E2BRqdPcKkrnX6hLGPto8Z/Project-Airbnb?node-id=1-2&t=sTAeZGS3VrBemZUd-0) wireframe here is a type of high-fidelity wireframe.